shreshtab/iceberg-lakehouse-hol/3_Loading_Data/README.md

 ### Methods Covered in This Module

-This module covers three distinct methods for loading data into Iceberg tables:
+This module covers loading data into Iceberg using Spark DataFrames:

-#### 1. Loading Data Using SQL

-The first method demonstrates loading data from a CSV file (`flights_csv`) into an existing Iceberg table named `flights` using standard SQL commands.
-You will use the `INSERT INTO` statement with a `SELECT` clause to transfer data efficiently, filtering it to include only records for years up to 2006.

-#### 2. Loading Data Using Spark SQL

-This method leverages Spark SQL within a Spark session to load data into Iceberg tables.
-This approach is ideal for integrating data loading with Spark-based data processing tasks.

-#### 3. Loading Data Using Spark DataFrames

-The final method involves using Spark DataFrames to load data into Iceberg tables programmatically.
 This method provides flexibility and control, particularly when working with complex data pipelines.

 ### Key Takeaways